Fuco1/AngularNetteSPA/README.md

 ## Immutable entities

 Entities are kept immutable as far as possible.
-This ensures that once created they stey valid for the entire duration of the script execution and never get corrupted.
+This ensures that once created they stay valid for the entire duration of the script execution and never get corrupted.
 This guarantee makes it easier for the programmer to argue about the state of the system as there is never any doubt whether the entity is in a correct state or not.

 Due to the fact that Doctrine can not use immutable entities (the entity manager uses inherently mutable methods to update entities), special mutable wrappers are used to mutate the entities.